 - Method of elimination

 - Determinant methods

-Before we start solving linear equations having two variables, advised checking the type of solution, whether consistent or inconsistent.
+Before you start solving linear equations having two variables, it is advised to check the type of solution, whether consistent or inconsistent.
 Follow the below chart to check the same.

 Linear Equations and Inequalities

 A statement involving one or more variables having degree one is called a linear equation, whereas inequalities connect the algebraic expressions by inequality signs (greater than (>), less than (<), greater than equal to (≥), and less than equal to (⩽).

 Example 1: Solve 3x – 5 = 10 and check the answer.

 3x = 15

 Divide each side by 3, and we get